 Zion Judaica LED electric menorah, $50, Amazon

 Wine lovers will get a kick out of this unique menorah, which attaches to a bottle’s cork.
-Yes, it’s not your typical menorah but it’s definitely modern and quite fun.
+Yes, it’s not your typical menorah but it’s definitely modern, fun—and portable.

 If your home is all about those bohemian, mystical vibes, this unique menorah will fit right in.
 It’s made from alabaster and will add a natural touch to your holiday décor.

-ANNA New York Brilliante alabaster menorah, $295, Neiman Marcus
+ANNA New York Brilliante alabaster menorah, $295, Bloomingdale's

 Inspired by intertwining vines, this is one of the most unique menorahs we’ve seen.
 The twisting candleholders provide visual interest, and we love that it’s made from brass—the gold hue stands out from the more classic, silver-toned menorahs we’ve seen.